People

 Email: slopezal@iu.edu

-Sierra is interested in the evolution of mammals and morphometrics.
+Sierra is interested in the postcranial diversity of domestic dogs, inferrences about body size and running speed based on shape analysis of limb bones, and the locomotor evolution of canids and other mammals.
 Before coming to IU, she received a bachelor's degree at Caltech.

 Kat Sestrick